OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-No JavaScript is required.
-This effect is achieved using CSS transitions and the `:hover` pseudo-class to smoothly expand a card on mouse hover.
-We'll use plain CSS for this example, but the principles could easily be adapted for a CSS framework like Tailwind CSS.
+This effect is achieved without JavaScript, making it lightweight and performant.
+The card expands to reveal more content when hovered over.

 **Description of the Styling:**

-The card will start small and have a fixed width.
-On hover, the card's width will expand, revealing more content.
-A smooth transition will enhance the visual appeal.
-We’ll also use some basic styling for aesthetics.
+This example uses a simple card structure with a main container holding an image and some text.
+The key to the expanding effect lies in the use of CSS transitions and the `:hover` pseudo-class.
+We'll leverage the `transform` property for scaling and adjust opacity for a smooth reveal.

 **Full Code:**